magistermaks/lib-draw-3d/README.md

-## Lib Tile 3D
+## Lib Draw 3D
-LT3D is a voxel rendering engine that uses OpenCL based raytracing, it also has the ability to combine classical OpenGL rendering with the raytraced image.
+LD3D is a OpenGL based rendering engine

 #### Build
-LT3D uses CMake, but for ease-of-use a helper script is available to compile and run examples:
+LD3D uses CMake, but for ease-of-use a helper script is available to compile and run examples:
-* Use `python3 build.py --run` to run the default example - `world`
+* Use `python3 build.py --run` to run the default example
 * Use `python3 build.py --list` to list avaible example programs
 * Use `python3 build.py --help` for aditional info